Kawaii Hito

 (かわいいひと, Kawaii Hito) is a Japanese manga series written and illustrated by Ken Saito.
 It began serialization in Hakusensha's Ane LaLa magazine in September 2014.
 After the magazine ended publication in September 2017, the series was transferred to the LaLa DX magazine where it ran from December 2017 to October 2019.

+Plot

+Mori Hanazono, a florist with a scary appearance, is suddenly confessed to by Hiyori, an attractive college student, and starts dating her.

 Publication

 Written and illustrated by Ken Saito, Kawaii Hito initially began serialization in Hakusensha's Ane LaLa magazine on September 5, 2014.
-After the magazine ended publication on September 5, 2017, the series was transferred to the LaLa DX magazine where it ran from December 9, 2017 to October 10, 2019.
-Its chapters were collected into seven tankōbon volumes released from May 1, 2015 to January 4, 2020.
+After the magazine ended publication on September 5, 2017, the series was transferred to the LaLa DX magazine where it ran from December 9, 2017, to October 10, 2019.
+Its chapters were collected into seven tankōbon volumes released from May 1, 2015, to January 4, 2020.